maladzenkau/image2rtsp/README.md

       Don't use **`ros2 run`**!

 ## Check the stream
-To check the stream, follow the instructions for gstreamer, mpv or VLC provided by [CircusMonkey](https://github.com/CircusMonkey/ros_rtsp/blob/master/README.md) or use python script (ensure before that the open-cv library is installed, if not `pip install opencv-python`):
+To check the stream, follow the instructions for gstreamer, mpv or VLC provided by [CircusMonkey](https://github.com/CircusMonkey/ros_rtsp/blob/master/README.md) or use python script (ensure before that the open-cv library is installed, if not `pip install opencv-python`).
+Open new terminal, ensure that the topic to be converted exists and the RTSP stream is running.
+Then:
 ```bash
 gedit ~/ros2_ws/src/image2rtsp/python/rtsp.py
 ```
 Replace the `rtsp://127.0.0.1:8554/back` with your server's IP address, port and mount point `rtsp://YOUR_IP:PORT/MOUNT_POINT`.
-Save, open another terminal, source and run:
+Save, source and run:
 ```bash
 cd ~/ros2_ws/
 source install/setup.bash